frank-mitchell-com/fmcbase/README.md

 instead of source files so that even when distributed as libraries some kind of documentation would always be available.

+See also the `doc/` directory for a brief overview of the code and my coding standards and conventions.

 ### Building the Software

 If you have GNU make simply run the Makefile: